 Turnitin is a service that holds your students accountable by preventing plagiarism and fostering more confident writers.
 The first step in using Turnitin.com is creating an account: please contact the administrator, Alphie Garcia, for the class ID and password.
 Alphie can be reached at firstname.lastname@example.org or (808) 689-2708.

-An Inter-Library loan (ILL) is the borrowing of a book from outside the UH system, or getting a copy of an article from outside the UH system.
-These requests are mediated by the subject liaison and interlibrary loan librarians, and are restricted by the availability of funding.
+An interlibrary loan (ILL) is the borrowing of a book from outside the UH system, or getting a copy of an article from outside the UH system.
+These requests are mediated by the subject liaison and interlibrary loan librarians and can be submitted directly through the forms below:

 - Library Instruction

 - Course Reserves

 - Syllabus Statement

 - Interlibrary Loans

 The Library has designated a Librarian for each division.
 You can find your liaison here.